Count Network Autoregression: Stability results for count network time series

-Prop.~\ref{Prop.
-Ergodicity of linear model} establishes the existence of the moments of the count process with fixed $N$, but this property is not guaranteed in the case that $N\to\infty$.
-The following results show that when $N$ tends to infinity, the conclusions of Prop.~\ref{Prop.
+Proposition~\ref{Prop.
+Ergodicity of linear model} establishes the existence of the moments of the count process with fixed $N$, but this property is not guaranteed to hold when $N\to\infty$.
+The following results show that, is $N \rightarrow \infty $, the conclusions of Proposition~\ref{Prop.
 Ergodicity of linear model} are still true.

 \begin{proposition} \rm Consider model \eqref{lin2_p} and $\sum_{h=1}^{p}(\beta_{1h} + \beta_{2h})<1$.
-Then, $\max_{i\geq 1}\E\norm{Y_{i,t}}^r\leq C_r<\infty$, for any $r\in\N$. \end{proposition}
+Then, $\sup_{i\geq 1}\E\norm{Y_{i,t}}^r\leq C_r<\infty$, for any $r\in\N$. \end{proposition}

-In order to investigate the stability results of the process $\left\lbrace \Y_t \in\N^N \right\rbrace$ when the network size is diverging ($N\to\infty$) we employ the working definition of stationarity for increasing dimensional processes described in \citet[Def.~1]{zhu2017}.
+In order to investigate the stability results of the process $\left\lbrace \Y_t \in\N^N \right\rbrace$ when the network size is diverging ($N\to\infty$) we employ the working definition of stationarity for increasing dimensional processes as discussed by \citet[Def.~1]{zhu2017}.
 The following result holds.

 \begin{theorem} \rm Consider model \eqref{lin2_p}.
 Assume $\sum_{h=1}^{p}(\beta_{1h} + \beta_{2h})<1$ and $N\to\infty$.
-Then, there exists a unique strictly stationary solution $\{ \mathbf{Y}_{t}\in\N^N,~ t \in \mathbb{Z}\}$ to the linear PNAR model, with $\max_{i\geq 1}\E\norm{Y_{i,t}}^r\leq C_r <\infty$, for all $r\geq 1$. \end{theorem} Thm.~\ref{Thm.
-Ergodicity of linear model N} is a counterpart of \citet[Thm.1]{zhu2017} for continuous values NAR model but it assures all the moments of the integer-valued process are uniformly bounded.
-Although stronger than the requirements in Prop.~\ref{Prop.
-Ergodicity of linear model}, the condition $\sum_{h=1}^{p}(\beta_{1h}+\beta_{2h})<1$ allows to prove stationarity for increasing network size $N$ and the existence of moments of the process; moreover, it is more natural than $\rho(\sum_{h=1}^{p} \G_{h})< 1$, and it complements the existing work for continuous valued models; \cite{zhu2017}.
-In addition, the former will be also required for the inferential results of Section~\ref{SEC: inference} below.
+Then, there exists a unique strictly stationary solution $\{ \mathbf{Y}_{t}\in\N^N,~ t \in \mathbb{Z}\}$ to the linear PNAR($p$) model, with $\sup_{i\geq 1}\E\norm{Y_{i,t}}^r\leq C_r <\infty$, for all $r\geq 1$. \end{theorem} Theorem.~\ref{Thm.
+Ergodicity of linear model N} extends \cite[Thm.1]{zhu2017}.
+Although stronger than the conditions of Proposition~\ref{Prop.
+Ergodicity of linear model}, $\sum_{h=1}^{p}(\beta_{1h}+\beta_{2h})<1$ allows to prove stationarity for increasing network size $N$ and the existence of moments of the process; moreover, it is more natural assumption than the condition $\rho(\sum_{h=1}^{p} \G_{h})< 1$, and it complements the existing work for continuous valued models; \cite{zhu2017}.
+It is worth pointing out that the copula construction is not used in the proof of Theorem~\ref{Thm.
+Ergodicity of linear model N} (see also Theorem~\ref{Thm.
+Ergodicity of log-linear model N} for log-linear model).
+However, it is used in Section \ref{simulations} where we report a simulation study.
+It is interesting though, that even under this setup, stability conditions are independent of the correlation structure of innovations; this is similar to the case of multivariate ARMA models.